studyfirston/studyfirston_hci.github.io/hci/README.md

 users full body posture information, which shows the exact current posture of their exercises, especially sit-ups, push-ups, squats, and lunges.
 1. Be active and healthy with AI-Fitness Friend (AFF)
-2. AI-Fitness Friend (AFF) can make home fitness highly effective and can provide you a great motivation
+2. AI-FITNESS FRIEND (AFF) can make home fitness highly effective and can provide you a great motivation
-3. AI-Fitness Friend (AFF) can give you guidance for your exercise posture and motions
+3. AI-FITNESS FRIEND (AFF) can give you guidance for your exercise posture and motions

 __Our Goal__
-Throughout this semester, we want to build an application - AI-Fitness Friend - that can check a user's body posture.
+Throughout this semester, we want to build an application - AI-FITNESS FRIEND - that can check a user's body posture.
 As people accelerate more into more digital forms of fitness guide, our application is expected to become more increasingly relevant.
 Users can use their computer or smartphone camera to recognize their exercise postures and movements, while this app can guide you through the correct postures with voice helpers.
-Whether your fitness goals are to build muscle, get toned or lose weight fast, Ai-Fitness Training will be the simplest way to do fitness training exercises.
+Whether your fitness goals are to build muscle, get toned or lose weight fast, AI-FITNESS FRIEND Training will be the simplest way to do fitness training exercises.

 <br>